Blaizzy/mlx-embeddings/docs/External-Commands.md

 end
 ```

-Using the above will generate the appropriate help text:
+Using the above will generate appropriate help text:

 ```console
 $ brew foo --help